aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/learn-features-of-conversion-to-pdf-a/_index.md

----
+﻿---
 title: Learn Features of Conversion to PDF/A
 description: "Aspose.Words for С++ allows users to convert to PDF/A-1 and PDF/A-2.
-There are a few problems when converting to PDF/A documents, and Aspose.Words for С++ solves them."
+There are several problems when converting to PDF/A documents, and Aspose.Words for С++ solves them."
 type: docs
 weight: 35
 url: /cpp/learn-features-of-conversion-to-pdf-a/